andreagemelli/doc2graph/README.md

   - [x] Table Detection
 - [ ] Let the user train Doc2Graph over private / other datasets using our dataloader
 - [ ] Publish Doc2Graph to PyPI for easy installation
+- [ ] Retrain Doc2Graph in a new and extended version

 ## Quick Start